skunkworxdark/prompt-tools/README.md

 5. PTFieldsCollect - Converts image generation fields into a Json format string that can be passed to Prompt to file.
 6. PTFieldsExpand - Takes Json string and converts it to individual generation parameters This can be fed from the Prompts to file node.
 7. PromptJoinThree -  Joins 3 prompt together.
+8. PromptStrength - This take a string and float and outputs another string in the format of (string)strength like the weighted format of compel.
+9. PromptStrengthCombine - This takes a collection of prompt strength strings and outputs a string in the .and() or .blend() format that can be fed into a proper prompt node.

 Both of the PTfields nodes should be easy to change to add or remove fields if the ones provided are not correct.